Wirtboy/microHMI/README.md

 ## Contents

-On the master branch you will find the python script, the .kv file that contains the widget structure, the folders necesary for running the script, the User Guide and a .zip file that contains a standalone executable and its folders.
+On the master branch you will find the python script, the .kv file that contains the widget structure, the folders necesary for running the script and the User Guide.
+Contact me for a standalone executable.
 ## Language and libraries

 microHMI is being developed in Python 2.7 using Kivy as its graphic toolkit.
 You can read all about Python [here](https://www.python.org/) and Kivy over [here](https://kivy.org/#home).